KIT-MAMID/mamid/INSTALL.md

 ### Notifier

 1. Deploy the notifier software on a server that is able to reach master's web interface
 2. Configure the notifier with its config file.
-See [the smaple file](https://github.com/KIT-MAMID/mamid/blob/master/notifier/config.ini.sample).
+See [the sample file](https://github.com/KIT-MAMID/mamid/blob/master/notifier/config.ini.sample).
 E-mails are delivered using a smarthost.
 3. Configure contacts in the configured contacts file in the following format for e-mail notifications: